History of Andre Agassi in Timeline

 October 22, 2001: Marriage to Steffi Graf

-2001: Agassi Defeats Federer at US Open
+2001: Agassi defeats Federer at US Open

 In 2001, Agassi defeated Federer at the US Open.

-2001: Australian Open Title Defense and US Open Quarterfinals
+2001: Australian Open Title Defense and US Open Quarterfinals Loss

 2001: Sampras Defeats Agassi at US Open

-2001: Andre Agassi College Preparatory Academy Opening
+2001: Andre Agassi College Preparatory Academy Opened

-2001: Closure of Official All Star Cafe
+2001: Official All Star Café Closure

-2002: Agassi Defeats Federer at Miami Open
+2002: Agassi defeats Federer at Miami Open

 In 2002, Agassi defeated Federer at the finals of the Miami Open.